 Research interests: historical water management, prehistoric archaeology, historical archaeology, maritime archaeology, cultural heritage management

 PADI Open Water Scuba Instructor # 301985

 Phone: +31 642311256

 Ruud earned a BA and MA in Caribbean archaeology at the Faculty of Archaeology, Leiden University in 2009 and 2010, focusing on maritime archaeology on St. Eustatius.
 Before moving permanently to Statia in 2011, he worked on many archaeological projects in the Netherlands, Greece, and Mauritius.
 He was SECAR’s managing archaeologist from 2011 to 2013, when he managed the organisation and worked on many excavations and surveys, including historic sugar plantations, slave village sites, and the historic port district.
 He also took part in the recreation of an eighteenth-century blacksmith shop and slave hut, and he created an archaeological predictive model for St. Eustatius.
-In 2013, Ruud stepped down as managing archaeologist to focus fully on his Ph.D. research project “Shipwrecks of St. Eustatius.”
+In March Ruud earned his Ph.D. with his research project “Shipwrecks of St. Eustatius”.